erred/w/src/blog/2019-07-04-service-ui.md

---- title
-service ui
---- description
+---
-different ways to present a service
+description: different ways to present a service
+title: service ui
---- main
+---
 It's been 4 months
 and I've already refactored a service 4 times